 - If you don’t have any white wine vinegar on hand you can sub it out with equal parts white wine, white vinegar, cider vinegar, or even just use more lime juice.

 If you’re looking to keep these low carb/keto friendly you can add this all kinds of salads and burrito bowls.
-Make some cilantro lime cauliflower rice along with some homemade guacamole and your favourite salsa and you’re in for a good night.
+Make some cilantro lime cauliflower rice along with some homemade guacamole and your favourite salsa (shout out to my roasted chipotle salsa!)and you’re in for a good night.

 If you like this recipe you might also enjoy my instant pot chicken carnitas as well!